MDAnalysis/MDAKits/docs/source/reviewersguide.rst

 ``test_dependencies``: a list of commands for installing any dependencies required by the MDAKit’s tests.
 This is a *list of strings* (*AUTOMATIC CHECK*).

+Note that ``mamba env update --file FILENAME`` should _not_ be used here as it effectively overwrite the base mamba environment and one ends up with a conda environment without the base mdakit dependencies.
+Only simple ``mamba install``.

 *Optional* entries